 Advantages of Fixed Spreads

-- Significantly reduce the cost of trading.
+- Reduced cost for trading.

 Disadvantages of Fixed Spreads